c3g/k8s-provisioning-opentofu/README.md

     ]
 ```

-Changing this value will result in the management VM being fully replaced, so only do this once.
+Changing Cloud-Init files will result in VMs being fully replaced, so only do this once.

 Review the plan and apply it if it looks good: